Thursdays 9:30-10:45 am HST/ 11:30-12:30 PST/ 2:30-3:45pm EST

 In addition to his Feldenkrais® training, Uwe also holds Master’s Degrees in Education and Social Work.
 As a social worker, he worked with diverse populations in a variety of settings including: a substance use disorder Therapeutic Community in New York City, and in Germany, a school for special needs children, a group home for juvenile delinquents, and a correctional facility.

 In early 2008, Uwe and his family relocated from Wiesbaden, Germany, to Charlotte, Vermont.
-Since September 2009, he has been teaching the Feldenkrais Method in the greater Burlington/Middlebury area in Vermont and Lake Placid, New York.
+Since September 2009, he has been teaching the Feldenkrais Method in the greater Burlington/Middlebury area in Vermont and Lake Placid, New York, and now globally through Still & Moving Center.

 “Uwe has been the guide that let me continue the fascinating process of learning how to learn.”